Emergency funding is vital but how do organisations move forward from COVID-19?

 But we need to take time out and take more strategic approach to planning and development.
 We need to action our action plan that we worked so hard on last year with you.

-A huge thank you to Felicia for taking valuable time out of her incredibly busy day to share her very important and illuminating thoughts about the future.
+A huge thank you to Felicia for taking valuable time out of her incredibly busy day to share her very important and illuminating thoughts about the future and strategic fundraising planning.
 No doubt many other organisations will be thinking and saying the same thing.
 We wish Felicia, her colleagues and all the volunteers the very best.

 Find out more about Central Southwark Community Hub